 About Us

 Nobu has been training dogs since 1992.
-His list of accomplishments include accredition by the International Association of Behavior Consultants (IAABC – ADT), Kim Brophey’s Family Dog Mediator, certified graduate of Trish King’s Canine Behavior Academy I and II, volunteer at the Tracy Animal Shelter, and Usui/Holy Fire Reiki Master.
+His list of accomplishments include accredition by the International Association of Behavior Consultants (IAABC – ADT), Slow Thinking is Life Saving for Dogs Endorsed Practioner, Kim Brophey’s Family Dog Mediator, certified graduate of Trish King’s Canine Behavior Academy I and II, volunteer at the Tracy Animal Shelter, and Usui/Holy Fire Reiki Master.
 Dogs have been part of Nobu’s life from the day he was born.
-He began training dogs in Southern California where he was born and raised.
+He started training dogs in Southern California where he was born and raised.
 He and his family relocated to the San Joaquin Valley in 2000 where he continues to train.
-His pet parent experiences includes a variety of breeds; Akitas, German Shepards, Huskys, Shih-Tzus, Chihuahuas, Yorkies, and Pit Bulls.
+His pet guardian experiences includes a variety of breeds; Akitas, German Shepards, Huskys, Shih-Tzus, Chihuahuas, Yorkies, and Pit Bulls.

 He’s passionate about dogs and continually seeks out new techniques and information about them.
 In addition to dog training, he also provides dog walking, pet sitting, holistic bodywork, and Reiki Therapy.
 He enjoys working with dogs of all breeds, ages, shapes, and sizes, and of course their owners too.

-Nobu’s motivation stems from his desire to improve relationships between pet parents and dogs.
+Nobu’s motivation stems from his desire to improve relationships between pet guardians and their dogs.
 This is extremely important to him because a happy and educated owner is less likely to drop off a well behaved member of the family in the country or at the animal shelter.
-Nobu strives to improve the quality of life for both pet parents and dogs.
+Nobu strives to improve the quality of life for both pet guardians and dogs.
 He currently resides in the San Joaquin Valley with his beautiful wife, son and two furry kids; Sammi and Molly.

 His experiences and education include: